-Methodology: Best Science Schools Rankings
+Methodology: 2017 Best Science Schools Rankings

 Find out how U.S. News ranks graduate programs in the sciences

-By Sam Flanigan, Robert Morse
+By Robert Morse

 The individuals rated the quality of the program at each institution on a scale of 1 (marginal) to 5 (outstanding).
 Individuals who were unfamiliar with a particular school's programs were asked to select "don't know."

 In biological sciences, graduate programs may be offered in a university's medical school or its college of arts and sciences.
 In statistics, graduate programs may be offered through a biostatistics or statistics department.

 Questionnaires were sent to the department heads and directors of graduate studies at each program in each discipline.

-Response rates for the doctoral Ph.D. sciences were as follows: for biological sciences, 15%; chemistry, 25%; computer science, 46%; earth sciences, 29%; mathematics, 34%; physics, 31%; and statistics, 67%.
+Response rates for the doctoral science programs were as follows: for biological sciences, 9%; chemistry, 18%; computer science, 35%; earth sciences, 17%; mathematics, 24%; physics, 29%; and statistics, 39%.

 The following are the number of schools surveyed: biological sciences, 261; chemistry, 205; computer science, 177; earth sciences, 123; mathematics, 174; physics, 178; and statistics, 87.

 In the doctoral sciences rankings, programs with an average peer assessment score of equal to or greater than 2.0 are numerically ranked.
 All those with average peer assessment scores of less than 2.0 are listed in alphabetical order as RNP, or Rank Not Published, by U.S. News.